The airline with the best average rating is Austrian Airlines with 7.3/10.

-'Innsbruck' formerly flew for Augsburg Airways (2009 - 2013), North Cariboo Air (Jan. - Jun.
+Innsbruck formerly flew for Augsburg Airways (2009 - 2013) and North Cariboo Air (Jan. - Jun.
 2014), before being transferred Austrian in July 2014.
 She also carries a more comfortable cabin than her fellow Austrian Dash 8's (except for OE-LGP, LGQ, and LGR, who have the exact same cabin as LGO)

 The only thing that had changed since March (when I previously flew OE-LGO) was that the 'Operated for SWISS' paint was replace with an Austrian sticker.

 Once onboard, I was greeted by a friendly middle-aged flight attendant, and then passed through the mini-Business Class cabin, which remained empty for the entire flight.